 #4.
 Stained and Damaged Floors, Walls, and Ceilings

-The signs of a leaking pipe may be subtle at first.
-Maybe you notice a slightly dingy-looking spot on your ceiling or the outline of a watermark on the wall in your bathroom.
+A leaking pipe may not immediately show any obvious symptoms.
+Perhaps you see a little, discolored area on your ceiling or the outline of a watermark on the bathroom wall.

 Stains on the surfaces of your home, even small ones, suggest that something is happening behind the surface.
 It may start as a small stain, but if the leak is not addressed, you could end up with significant damage.